What Rhymes with Cars and Girls

 What Rhymes with Cars and Girls is the debut studio album by You Am I frontman Tim Rogers, and also the name of the stage musical created by Rogers and playwright Aidan Fennessy in 2015.

 The album was recorded at Jen Anderson's (of Weddings Parties Anything) home studio, and featured many varied musicians, including Sally Dastey of Tiddas (on "Up-A-Ways").

-At the ARIA Music Awards of 1999, Rogers won ARIA Award for Best Male Artist for this release.
+At the ARIA Music Awards of 1999, Rogers won Best Male Artist for this release.

 Singles

 "You've Been So Good to Me So Far" and "I Left My Heart All Over the Place" were released as a double-sided radio single.